gneidhardt/URL-Linkrunner/README.md

 You can find a reference of HTTP status codes here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status

 To run, open Command Prompt, navigate to Python testing folder ([cd then drag folder path], then type [python 2_check_urls_a-z_list.py]

+Note: Galter workflow has created three scripts with three different delays, so substitute those as needed.

 # Notes